standardhealth/cimpl-doc/docs/cimpl6Reference.md

 #### Fully Qualified Names

 CIMPL does not support duplicate class names within a single namespace.
 However, the same name may occur in different namespaces.
 In the case of naming collisions due to an included namespace in `Uses`, you have to refer to the class by its fully qualified name (FQN).
-The FQN is a combination of the element's namespace and its declared name (through concatention delimited by a period).
+The FQN is a combination of the element's namespace and its declared name (through concatenation delimited by a period).
 For example, the element `CancerCondition` in the namespace `onco.core` has the following FQN:

 ```
 onco.core.CancerCondition